Skip To Main Content

 Experience Central Iowa Agriculture!

 Iowa State University farm tours are offered year round.
 Other agriculture tours in the Central Iowa area are offered during the Farm Progress Show.
-Tours can be booked through Discover Ames.
+To book a tour, contact Discover Ames.
+They check availability and connect the group to the appropriate tour contact.
+To get connected to the farms for a tour, contact Veronica Tarello at Discover Ames (515.817.6314) or email veronicat@discoverames.com.

 Transportation for the tours will be the responsibility of the group.